• Home

 Can I make a candle in a mug?

-Of course, you can!
-One of the best parts about making a candle mug is upcycling a coffee or tea stained mug or repurposing an excess amount of coffee mugs.
-I know I love giving coffee mugs for gifts.
-With so many clever designs and popular phrases like our “Baby, It’s Cold Outside” Mug it’s hard not to.
+Of course you can!
+One of the best parts about making a candle mug is upcycling a coffee or tea-stained mug or repurposing an excess amount of coffee mugs.
+I know I love giving coffee mugs as gifts.
+With so many clever designs and popular phrases like our “Baby, It’s Cold Outside,” it’s hard not to.

 But, honestly, any teacup or coffee mug will do to match your style or space.